Urney Chocolates: Decline and closure

-In the late 1960s, the rising price of sugar as well as increased competition from the snack market meant that redundancies were inevitable.
+In the late 1960s, the rising price of sugar as well as increased competition from the snack market meant that redundancies were considered to be inevitable.
 W.R.
-Grace & Co. eventually acquired the remaining shares to Urney Chocolates and the factory was divided into four sections.
+Grace & Co. eventually acquired the remaining shares in Urney Chocolates.
+The factory was subsequently divided into four sections.

 In 1973, Grace & Co. sold the Urney/HB business to Unilever as a growing concern.
-Unilever was happy to acquire the HB ice-cream component, aiming for domination of the European ice-cream market, but found with Urneys that they now had a chocolate factory that "they didn't really want", according to Donal Donnelly, a former employee.
+Unilever was happy to acquire the HB ice-cream component of the business, aiming for domination of the European ice-cream market, but found with Urneys that they now had a chocolate factory that "they didn't really want", according to Donal Donnelly, a former employee.
 In 1974, Unilever told employees that they would continue operating the chocolate factory for a further five years, at which point they would "have to make a decision" as chocolate was not one of their core products.
 In a new drive by Unilever, the successful Catch bar (along with other brands) was launched in 1976, and was still in production as of 2010.

 In the coming years however, Unilever decided to opt out of the production of confectionery and rather to concentrate simply on the supply of ingredients to the industry.
 In August 1980, the Tallaght factory finally closed.
 The remaining 300 employees were recorded as receiving the highest recorded redundancy package for that time.
 As Donal Donnelly contends, it was a "fairly easy social decision" to close down Urney Chocolates and pay the staff redundancy, when considering the value of the land on which the factory stood, and the ease in which it was expected the staff would be able to get work elsewhere.

 The extensive premises was taken over by a myriad of other small factories.
 The factory plant and all equipment were subsequently sold by auction, with most of the machinery going to international buyers.
 McMahon Confectioners, an Irish company, purchased specific equipment which had been used to make "Rovals" sweets, "Two and Two" bars and Easter eggs, but it too closed in 1985 owing to rising cocoa prices.

 The former Urney factory eventually became a DIY store.

 Succession

 As of 2010, the Urney Chocolates brand was operated by L.C.
 Confectionery Ltd., owned by Leo Cummins, with a factory in Newbridge, County Kildare, and a retail outlet for the Hadji Bey brand in the English Market in Cork city.
 The chief chocolate-maker at L.C. that same year was Jim Collins, who first began working with chocolate at Urneys in 1970.

-As of 2021, Catch bars were manufactured by a subsidiary of Associated Brands Industries Limited in The Republic of Trinidad and Tobago and being distributed to more than twenty countries around the world, including Guyana, Suriname, Panama, Florida, New York and the Tri State Area, Ireland, Malta, Cyprus, Taiwan and the entirety of the Caribbean.
+As of 2021, Catch bars were manufactured by a subsidiary of Associated Brands Industries Limited in the Republic of Trinidad and Tobago and being distributed to more than twenty countries around the world, including Guyana, Suriname, Panama, Florida, New York and the Tri State Area, Ireland, Malta, Cyprus, Taiwan and the entirety of the Caribbean.